 Address: Dormy House Hotel, Willersey Hill, Broadway, Worcestershire WR12 7LF

-Sister to Foxhill Manor, Dormy House can also be found on the Farncombe Estate above Broadway.
-Occupying a 17th century farmhouse, the property has an award-winning spa with an outdoor hot tub, indoor pool and thermal suite.
+Sister to Foxhill Manor, I really love Dormy House which can also be found on the Farncombe Estate above Broadway.

 Rooms are sumptuous, yet completely unstuffy thanks to retro touches like mid-century or ethnic furniture, pops of colour and lots of natural light.
-A range of rooms and suites caters to every preference, from rustic rural charm to courtyard hot tub suites.

 A clutch of eateries should satisfy even the fussiest foodie.
 The Back Garden’s seasonal, locally sourced dishes can be enjoyed in the restaurant or the more relaxed, pub-style Potting Shed.
-While MO offers a theatrical, chef’s table tasting menu experience for just a dozen guests at a time.

 4. Barnsley House